Quantum network-entanglement measures: Introduction

-Given a network $G$, a network-entangled state will be referred to here as $G$-entangled.
-If $G$ is a hypergraph with $n$ nodes and all the subsets with $k$ nodes as its hyperedges, we then speak of $k$-network-entanglement.
-The containment relation of $k$-network-entangled states for different $k$ is illustrated in Fig.~\ref{loccnet}.
-As it turns out, many interesting states are network-entangled, like entangled symmetric states~\cite{hansenne2022symmetries} and all the qubit graph states corresponding to a connected graph with no less than $3$ vertices~\cite{wang2022quantum,makuta2022no}.
+As it turns out, many interesting states are network-entangled, like entangled symmetric states~\cite{hansenne2022symmetries} and all the qubit graph states corresponding to a connected graph with no less than $3$ vertices~\cite{wang2024quantum,makuta2023no}.
 Various techniques have emerged to distinguish between network states and network-entangled states, including semi-definite programming~\cite{navascues2020genuine}, covariance matrix~\cite{aberg2020semidefinite}, stabilizer analysis~\cite{hansenne2022symmetries} and network nonlocality inequalities~\cite{mao2022test}.
-Especially, the fidelity between GHZ states (graph states also)~\cite{navascues2020genuine,hansenne2022symmetries,makuta2022no,wang2022quantum} and network states has been estimated, which leads to fidelity-based witnesses for network-entangled states.
+Especially, the fidelity between GHZ states (graph states also)~\cite{navascues2020genuine,hansenne2022symmetries,makuta2023no,wang2024quantum} and network states has been estimated, which leads to fidelity-based witnesses for network-entangled states.